rhmtazad/hydraDB/README.md

 ## Requirements

-To make hydraDB work properly you must have:
+To make hydraDB work properly you must have installed:

 - [Python 3.9] - Latest version of Python
 - [SQLite3] - Latest version of SQLite3